Esperia sulphurella

+Adults have a body length of 6-8 mm, and its wingspan is 12–16 mm.
+The wingspan is between 12 and 16 millimeters.
+They have a dark brown ground colour.
+The forewing has a pale yellow marking.
+The predominantly pale yellow hind wings are dark brown at the tips.
+At about two-thirds of the length of the antennae, the antennae have a white band.

+They are on wing in spring.

-The larvae feed on dead wood.
+The larvae are black and feed on dead wood.

 Taxonomy

 E. sulphurella was first described scientifically by J.C.
 Fabricius in 1775.
 Subsequently, the same scientific name was used for several other moths, creating a number of junior homonyms that are all invalid.
 These include: